The Stoltzfus Funds

 Give Now

-These funds have continued to support LAU students during one of the most tumultuous times in Lebanese history.
-By contributing to one of the Stoltzfus Funds, you join a legacy of dedication and service that will exist in perpetuity.
-Every year, students who stand out in their studies and contribute to society will remain at LAU thanks to your help.
+With a current balance of over $1.4 million, these funds have continued to support LAU students during one of the most trying times in Lebanese history.
+Year after year, students benefit from the fund’s annual proceeds of over $59,000.
+Help us add to this impressive total, and join a legacy of dedication and service that will exist in perpetuity.
+Students who stand out in their studies and contribute to society will remain at LAU thanks to your help.

-Philip Stoltzfus, who currently serves as the Chairman of the LAU Board of Trustees, wrote this of the institution:
+Philip Stoltzfus, who currently chairs LAU’s Board of Trustees, wrote this of the institution:

 We are so grateful to the Stoltzfus family, and ask for your support by contributing to one of these worthwhile funds in their honor.
 As Philip Stoltzfus says, “No institution today is doing more for Lebanon than LAU.
 Please join us.